Centre for the Resolution of Intractable Conflict

-The Centre for the Resolution of Intractable Conflict (CRIC) was established at Harris Manchester College in 2013 to facilitate research, teaching and training, seminars and conferences, and direct engagement in situations of political violence and long-standing community conflict in various parts of the world.
+The Centre for the Resolution of Intractable Conflict (CRIC) was established in 2013 to facilitate research, teaching and training, seminars and conferences, and direct engagement in situations of political violence and long-standing community conflict in various parts of the world.

 The approach taken by the Centre is guided by the principles that theoretical advancement must be based on the evidence emerging from direct involvement on the ground with communities in conflict; that resolving long-standing conflicts can be assisted by the thoughtful application of lessons learned from studying the experiences of communities that have suffered similarly; and that multi-disciplinary perspectives are essential, especially, but not exclusively, psychology, social anthropology, political science and the study of religion.